-- 188. Plaintiff re-alleges and incorporates by reference all preceding allegations, as if fully set forth herein. - 189.
-Pursuant to the Federal Trade Commission Act, 15 U.S.C. § 45, Defendant had a duty to provide fair and adequate computer systems and data security practices to safeguard Plaintiff's and Class Members' PII. - 190.
-Defendant breached its duties to Plaintiff and Class Members under the Federal Trade Commission Act by failing to provide fair, reasonable, or adequate computer systems and data security practices to safeguard Plaintiff's and Class Members' PII. - 191.
-Defendant's failure to comply with applicable laws and regulations constitutes negligence per se. - 192.
-But for Defendant's wrongful and negligent breach of their duties owed to Plaintiff and Class Members, Plaintiff and Class Members would not have been injured. - 193.
-The harm resulting from the Data Breach was the harm the FTC Act was intended to guard against and Plaintiff and Class Members are within the class of persons the statute was intended to protect.

-- 194. The injury and harm suffered by Plaintiff and Class Members was the reasonably foreseeable result of Defendant's breach of their duties.
-Defendant knew or should have known that it was failing to meet its duties, and that Defendant's breach would cause Plaintiff and Class Members to experience the foreseeable harms associated with the exposure of their PII. - 195.
+- 166. Plaintiff re-alleges and incorporates by reference all preceding allegations, as if fully set forth herein. - 167.
+Pursuant to the Federal Trade Commission Act, 15 U.S.C. § 45, Defendant had a duty to provide fair and adequate computer systems and data security practices to safeguard Plaintiff's and Class Members' Private Information. - 168.
+Defendant breached its duties to Plaintiff and Class Members under the FTCA by failing to provide fair, reasonable, or adequate computer systems and data security practices to safeguard Plaintiff's and Class Members' Private Information. - 169.
+Defendant's failure to comply with applicable laws and regulations constitutes negligence per se. - 170.
+Plaintiff and Class Members are within the class of persons the FTC Act was intended to protect and the harm to Plaintiff and Class Members resulting from the Data Breach was the type of harm against which the statutes were intended to prevent. - 171.
+But for Defendant's wrongful and negligent breach of their duties owed to Plaintiff and Class Members, Plaintiff and Class Members would not have been injured. - 172.
+The injury and harm suffered by Plaintiff and Class Members was the reasonably foreseeable result of Defendant's breach of its duties.
+Defendant knew or should have known that the failure to meet its duties, and that Defendant's breach would cause Plaintiff and Class Members to experience the foreseeable harms associated with the exposure of their Private Information.

+- 173. Plaintiff and Class Members were damaged as a result of Defendant's negligence. - 174.
 As a direct and proximate result of Defendant's negligent conduct, Plaintiff and Class Members have suffered injury and are entitled to compensatory, consequential, and punitive damages in an amount to be proven at trial.

+COUNT III

-COUNT III Breach Of Implied Contract (On Behalf of Plaintiff and the Class)
+Breach of Implied Contract (On Behalf of Plaintiff and the Class)